Alessi Brothers: In popular culture

-Their song “Seabird” was featured in Season 15 of Bob's Burgers.
+“Seabird” was featured in Season 15 of Bob's Burgers.
 This rendition was sung by the character Marshmallow at an open-mic event.

-Their song “Seabird” was featured in the series finale of Sex Education where Aimee works on healing from her assault by burning the jeans she was wearing on the bus.
+“Seabird” was featured in the series finale of Sex Education, where Aimee works on healing from her assault by burning the jeans she was wearing on the bus.

-A duet version of the song "Seabird" was covered by Ewan McGregor and his daughter Clara McGregor on the soundtrack of the coming of age feature film the did together Bleeding Love (2023).
+A duet version of "Seabird" was covered by Ewan McGregor and his daughter Clara McGregor on the soundtrack of Bleeding Love (2023), a coming-of-age film the two collaborated on.

+"Seabird" was featured in the credits of the 2025 film Pillion.

+“Seabird” was featured in Season 5, Episode 7 of Hacks.